 Finasteride (Propecia) for men only: This drug, finasteride (brand name Propecia) is used in men to treat two different issues, enlarged prostate, and male-pattern hair loss.
 Women should not take it.

 “Finasteride treats BPH by blocking the body’s production of a male hormone that causes the prostate to enlarge,” explains Medline.
 “Finasteride treats male pattern hair loss by blocking the body’s production of a male hormone in the scalp that stops hair growth.”
 It’s in pill form taken twice per day with or without a meal.

 While hair loss is a frustrating struggle for anyone, those of us with diabetes have an extra heap of responsibility when it comes to trying to improve the health of our hair.
 Daily blood sugar management isn’t easy, but perhaps the goal of a thicker mop of hair on your head is just the motivation you need to make some necessary changes to your diabetes habits.

-If you found this guide to diabetes and hair loss useful, please sign up for our newsletter (and get a sign-up bonus) in the form below.
+If you found this guide to diabetes and hair loss useful, please sign up for our newsletter (and get a free chapter from the Fit With Diabetes eBook) using the form below.
 We send out a weekly newsletter with the latest posts and recipes from Diabetes Strong.